SimonPinches/EIRENE/README.md

 ## Legal aspects

-The EIRENE  code is distributed under the dual "CC By-NC-ND 4.0" and Forschungszentrum Juelich GmbH developed dedicated "EPL" licence.
+The EIRENE code is distributed under the dual "CC By-NC-ND 4.0" and Forschungszentrum Juelich GmbH (FZJ) developed dedicated "EPL" licence.
 The user is bound by at least one of the licences at the own choice.
-The EPL requires the mandatory registration at www.eirene.de website and recognition of the FZ Juelich origin of the code, however it is much less restrictive for scientific developers.
+The EPL requires the mandatory registration at www.eirene.de website and recognition of the FZ Juelich origin of the EIRENE code, however it is much less restrictive for research-oriented developers.
+The EPL allows as well a creation of a new developers community so as providing the limited commercial services (for details please check the EPL.md file or www.eirene.de/EPL)

-The EIRENE public licence (EPL) is contained in the same directory in the "EPL.md" file.
+The EIRENE public licence (EPL) is contained in the same directory (EIRENE repository root) in the "EPL.md" file.
+The licence is versioned together with the code and the manual, which is ensured by Git hooks.

 The "CC By-NC-ND 4.0" licence is also saved to the EIRENE root (as markdown and converted PDF) files based on the orginal licence from https://creativecommons.org/licenses/by-nc-nd/4.0/ converted to markdown format by https://github.com/idleberg/Creative-Commons-Markdown.